 Cloud directories are an emerging user, network and system management service that reduces the necessary costs and time by leveraging cloud computing.
-A cloud-based directory like JumpCloud’s Directory-as-a-Service® or Azure Active Directory can enhance security, simplify access and push smart policies with centralized managed solutions.
+A cloud-based directory like JumpCloud’s Directory-as-a-Service® or Azure Active Directory from Pointivity can enhance security, simplify access and push smart policies with centralized managed solutions.

 What is Directory-as-a-Service®?

 Directory services like Microsoft Active Directory provide centralized domain management that provides an umbrella of directory and domain services for user credentials, rights, certificates and organizational hierarchies.
 Active Directory data has typically been hosted on a physical server either on-premise or at a remote data center.
 With widespread implementation of SaaS & private cloud, and hybrid cloud services, directories can now benefit from being cloud-based.
 What are the advantages of a cloud-based directory services?

 Until recently, Microsoft has dominated the enterprise network landscape.
 Microsoft Azure Active Directory is still the market leader when it comes to Microsoft-based integrations, security, compliance and development.
 Here are all the current SaaS integrations for Azure Active Directory:

 Azure vs. JumpCloud

 While Microsoft continues to expand on their SaaS pre-integrations, there are still limitations that force businesses to manage multiple IDs and resources – for example: Gmail over Exchange, AWS directory services and the greater demand for enterprise compatibility with Mac and Linux.
 Cloud-based directory services like JumpCloud® have recently positioned themselves as service providers that can orchestrate group policy (GPOs) across all these managed devices while simultaneously providing resource management beyond Active Directory capabilities.
 Here’s how JumpCloud® centralized and simplified identity management: